DioneProtocol/odyssey-tooling-sdk-go/README.md

 ### Subnet SDK Example

-This example shows how to create a Subnet Genesis, deploy the Subnet into Fuji Network and create a blockchain in the Subnet.
+This example shows how to create a Subnet Genesis, deploy the Subnet into Testnet Network and create a blockchain in the Subnet.

 This examples also shows how to create a key pair to pay for transactions, how to create a Wallet